 \section{Abstract}

 We investigate the dynamics of GN-z11, a luminous galaxy at $z=10.60$, carefully analyzing the public deep integral field spectroscopy (IFS) data taken with JWST NIRSpec IFU.
-While the observations of the IFS data originally targeted a He{\sc ii} clump near GN-z11, we find that \ciii$\lambda\lambda1907,1909$ emission from ionized gas at GN-z11 is bright and spatially extended significantly beyond the point-spread function (PSF) in contrast with the GN-z11's compact UV-continuum morphology.
-The spatially extended \ciii\ emission of GN-z11 shows a velocity gradient, red- and blue-shifted components in the NE and SW directions, respectively, which cannot be explained by the variation of [\ciii$\lambda$1907/\ciii$\lambda$1909 line ratios.
-We perform forward modeling with GalPak$^\mathrm{3D}$, including the effects of PSF smearing and line blending, and find that the best-fit model is a nearly edge-on disk with a rotation velocity of $v_\mathrm{rot}$=$376_{-151}^{+110}$ km s$^{-1}$, a velocity dispersion of $\sigma_v=113_{-48}^{+24}$ km s$^{-1}$, and a ratio of $v_\mathrm{rot}/\sigma_v=3.3_{-1.5}^{+1.7}$, indicative of a rotation-dominated disk at $z=10.6$.
-Interestingly, the disk rotation velocity is faster than the circular velocity at the virial radius, $\rmsub{v}{c}(r_{200})=205_{-34}^{+28}~\kms$, estimated from the stellar mass, suggesting a compact disk produced under weak feedback such predicted in numerical simulations.
-In fact, the half-light radius of the \ciii\ emitting gas disk is only $294\pm45$ pc, while the one of the stellar UV component is even smaller, $196\pm12$ pc.
-While higher S/N data are necessary for a conclusion, these observational results would suggest that GN-z11 has a fast-rotating gaseous disk whose center possesses luminous stellar components or AGN providing weak feedback.
+While the observations of the IFS data originally targeted a He{\sc ii} clump near GN-z11, we find that \ciii$\lambda\lambda1907,1909$ emission from ionized gas at GN-z11 is bright and spatially extended significantly beyond the point-spread function (PSF).
+The spatially extended \ciii\ emission of GN-z11 shows a velocity gradient, red- and blue-shifted components in the north and south directions, respectively, which cannot be explained by the variation of [\ciii$\lambda$1907/\ciii$\lambda$1909 line ratios.
+Assuming the velocity gradient is produced by disk rotation, we perform forward modeling with GalPak$^\mathrm{3D}$, including the effects of PSF smearing and line blending, and obtain a rotation velocity of $v_\mathrm{rot}=257^{+138}_{-117}$ km s$^{-1}$, a velocity dispersion of $\sigma_v=91^{+18}_{-32}$ km s$^{-1}$, and a ratio of $v_\mathrm{rot}/\sigma_v=2.83^{+1.82}_{-1.41}$.
+The $v_\mathrm{rot}/\sigma_v$ value would suggest a rotation-dominated disk existing at $z>10$ albeit with the large uncertainties.
+The rotation velocity agrees with those of numerical simulations predicting a rotating disk formed in the early universe under the condition of mass compaction and weak feedback.
+While the velocity gradient is consistent with the rotating disk solution, we recognize that galactic outflows can also explain the velocity gradient as well as the extended morphology and the high velocity dispersion found in the outskirt.
+Higher S/N and resolution data are necessary to conclude the physical origin of the velocity gradient in GN-z11.

 \keywords{galaxies: evolution --- galaxies: kinematics and dynamics}